davidqiuhr/gondar/README.md

 *TODO(nicholasbishop): could probably also set up a device passthrough for testing on actual USB devices...*

-Run the VM with four drives: the emulated USB device, the Windows installation, the UEFI firmware, and a virtual FAT device containing your local package of Gondar:
+Run the VM with three drives: the emulated USB device, the Windows installation, and the UEFI firmware:

     qemu-kvm \
       -m 4G \